eaton-sam/ServerlessBlazor/README.md

-# ServerlessBlazor
+# Serverless Blazor
-Blazor WebAssembly hosted on asp.net core AWS lambda with server side pre-rendering.
-All Blazor files are served by asp.net core
+Blazor WebAssembly pre-rendered on asp.net core, hosted in AWS lambda All Blazor files are served by asp.net core